-Restless legs syndrome is a common condition in older adults and affects more than 15 percent of people 80 years and older.
+According to the National Institite on Aging, restless legs syndrome is a common condition in older adults and affects more than 15 percent of people 80 years and older.
 People with RLS experience uncomfortable feelings in their legs such as tingling, crawling, or pins and needles.
 This often makes it hard for them to fall asleep or stay asleep, and causes them to be sleepy during the day.

 Although scientists do not fully understand what causes restless legs syndrome, it has been linked to a variety of conditions.
 Some of these conditions include iron deficiency, kidney failure, dialysis, and nerve abnormalities.